SewerDefectAnalysis/.github/profile/README.md

 # Sewer Defect Analysis Framework

-This repository presents a framework for analyzing defects in sewer pipes.
-The project is organized into five sequential steps, each designed to support a comprehensive examination of defect characteristics within sewer systems.
+This organization presents a framework for analyzing defects in sewer pipes.
+The project is organized into four sequential steps and one optional step, each designed to support a comprehensive examination of defect characteristics within sewer systems.

 Each step is implemented in a separate repository and is described in detail in the associated academic papers.
 As each component serves a distinct purpose, users may choose to execute individual steps independently or run the full workflow for a complete analysis.